Maximise Your Bonus: Boost Your Pension and Save on Tax

 • Murray Humphrey

-Bonuses are treated as regular income for tax purposes.
-That means your bonus is subject to the same tax as your salary.
-You’ll pay:
+In the UK, bonuses are treated exactly the same as salary for tax purposes.
+That means your bonus is subject to:

 The biggest benefit of paying your bonus into your pension are the tax savings.
 If you receive your bonus as cash, then you’ll need to pay the corresponding National Insurance and Income Tax at your marginal rate.
 However, when you elect to add your bonus to your pension, it’s completely tax-free.
 You get to keep the full amount.